haondt/athena/README.md

         }))
 ```

-The response is a `ResponseTrace`, which contains info about the response
+The response is a `ResponseTrace`, which contains information about the response

 ```python
 def run(athena: Athena):